ietf-wg-acme/acme/draft-ietf-acme-acme.md

 requests.

 Broadly speaking, ACME aims to be secure against active and passive attackers on any individual channel.
-Some vulnerabilities arise (noted below), when an attacker can exploit both the ACME channel and one of the others.
+Some vulnerabilities arise (noted below) when an attacker can exploit both the ACME channel and one of the others.

 On the ACME channel, in addition to network-layer attackers, we also need to